A&M Youth

 Bible Memorization: There will be some verses which each student who goes to Trek will need to memorize.
 If you have been coming on Wednesday nights or Sunday nights, you already know most of the verses.

 Coming to Church: We would like for everyone who is a part of our church family and who is going to Trek to be involved in classes and worship during the spring and summer as much as possible.
 It's going to be really hard to be connected and involved with everyone at Trek if you don't want to be involved and connected to everyone while we are in town.
-We know you're busy and maybe you have things scheduled on Sunday other than church, but we want to encourage you to make worship a priority over worldly things on Sunday mornings, and we encourage you to join us on Sun nights and Wed nights as well.
+We know you're busy and maybe you have things scheduled on Sunday other than church, but we want to encourage you to make worship a priority over other things on Sunday mornings, and we encourage you to join us on Sun nights and Wed nights as well.
 (And we would love for students who are not a part of our church, but who want to come to Trek, to come and get connected to our group before Trek, but this is not a requirement.)

 We realize the cost of Trek might be high for some families.
 If any parents are willing to help with some fund-raising opportunities, that would be great.
 We would love for some parents to say they will coordinate a garage sale or a coffee bar one morning at church or something similar.
-Two years ago we did a coffee bar for two Sundays and some students were able to lower the cost of their trip by around $100.
+In years past we did a coffee bar for two Sundays and some students were able to lower the cost of their trip by around $100.
 A garage sale could raise even more.
 We know of some churches who raise enough money to substantially lower the price.
 We would like to do this.
 We just can't pull off a garage sale without parent/student help.
-(If a scholarship would be needed, let Monty know as soon as possible.
-We can work toward finding it once we know the need.)
-Also, if you need some extra time to pay the deposit, let Monty know.
-We'll work with you in every way possible.

 Since these costs can add up quickly, we suggest talking to your parents about coming up with a plan of how you can pay for this trip.
 Extra jobs, Christmas or Birthday money, cutting down on money you already spend to eat out of go to the movies, etc., are ways you can come up with some extra money.